aishyv/Kollywood-Singers/README.md

 ## An analysis of artist credits on Tamil Youtube music videos

 This is my submission for the 2023 Lede Program's first project.
-In this project, I have applied my learnings from APIs, Python basics, and Pandas.
-The project web page is here: https://aishyv.github.io/Kollywood-Singers

 #### Goal
 This project began with a hypothesis that female singers in the Tamil music industry (in India) are not properly credited by record labels on YouTube.
 The aim of this project was to reveal a possible hierarchy of crediting artists for their work in Tamil film music.